 - Excessive laxative use

-- Family history (makes one predispositioned, but not necessarily a cause)
+- Family history (a predisposition but not necessarily a cause)

 If we are not digesting our food properly, how can we be absorbing the nutrients properly?

-This also means that although a food may be considered a “food of the Gods”, “superfood” or any other cliche term out there, if it is causing you gas, bloating, constipation, loose stools or anything in between, then unfortunately this superfood is not so super for YOU (and yes this includes smoothies and raw juices too).
+This also means that although a food may be considered a “food of the Gods,” “superfood,” or any other cliche term out there, if it is causing you gas, bloating, constipation, loose stools, or anything in between, then unfortunately this superfood is not so super for YOU (yes, this includes smoothies and raw juices, too).

-So as you can imagine, the most important factor in treatment of malabsorption will be to strengthen and balance the digestive fire (Agni).
-This includes the essential factor of finding out the underlying cause of the digestive issue (i.e. allergenic foods, toxins, stress, parasites) and treating all associated factors simultaneously.
+So, as you can imagine, the most important factor in the treatment of malabsorption will be to strengthen and balance the digestive fire (Agni).
+This includes the essential factor of finding out the underlying cause of the digestive issue (i.e. allergenic foods, toxins, stress, parasites), and treating all associated factors simultaneously.
 The more chronic the malabsorption, the longer the treatment process may be.
-Also the stronger the imbalance the more important it will be to follow the treatment protocol fairly precisely, especially in the beginning.
+Also, the stronger the imbalance, the more important it will be to follow the treatment protocol fairly precisely, especially in the beginning.

 1. Eat a simple diet of warm, well-cooked foods.

-When there are telltale signs of a weak or imbalance digestion, the best thing you can do is simplify.
-Eating a fairly consistent diet of well-cooked (yes, mushy) foods such as soups, broths, stews, kitchari, crock pot meals, stir-fry, oatmeal, porridges and the like, will give your fire a much needed rest and therefore allow it to process through the old while taking in the new.
+When there are telltale signs of a weak or imbalanced digestion, the best thing you can do is simplify.
+Eating a fairly consistent diet of well-cooked (yes, mushy) foods such as soups, broths, stews, kitchari, crock pot meals, stir-fry, oatmeal, porridges and the like, will give your fire a much-needed rest and, therefore, allow it to process through the old while taking in the new.

-Alternatively, one should also be avoiding raw, cold, dry and rough foods at this time, as these are among some of the hardest foods for your digestion.
-Of course if your fire is robust and strong it is no problem, but when the fire is weak, raw foods can be too much for your gut to handle.
+Alternatively, you should also be avoiding raw, cold, dry, and rough foods at this time, as these are among some of the hardest foods for your digestion.
+Of course, if your fire is robust and strong it is no problem, but when the fire is weak, raw foods can be too much for your gut to handle.
 This includes salads, raw juice, smoothies, crackers, rice cakes, dry toast, pretzels, and popcorn to name a few.

 2. Limit meat consumption.

-This may not be necessary for everyone dealing with malabsorption, but if you are suffering from a digestive issues, then meat should become an occasional meal for the time being.
-Meat, especially red meat and pork, take much longer to process and breakdown and often causes sluggishness, blockages or obstruction in the GI tract when consumed too often.
-This becomes even more true when the meat is eaten at a later time of day.
+This may not be necessary for everyone dealing with malabsorption, but if you are suffering from a digestive issue, then meat should become an occasional meal for the time being.
+Meat, especially red meat and pork, take much longer to process and breakdown and often cause sluggishness, blockages, or obstruction in the GI tract when consumed too often.
+This becomes even truer when the meat is eaten later in the day.

-Therefore, meat should be consumed mid-day only, and further should be limited to an average of 2-3 times a week, allowing at least one day in between meat consumption.
-If meat is to be eaten more often the best way to obtain this for your digestive fire is through a meat broth or a crock pot stews (since the meat is easier to digest in this form).
+Therefore, meat should be consumed mid-day only and should be limited to an average of 2-3 times a week, allowing at least one day in between meat consumption.
+If meat is eaten more often, the best way to consume it for your digestive fire is through a meat broth or crock pot stew (since the meat is easier to digest in this form).

-A common (and expensive) mistake made is relying on vitamins and supplements to get our daily nutrients.
-I have seen clients taking over 30 supplements each day, and yet they are still suffering from a wide range of health issues.
-This is because our digestion is not strong enough to process all of these vitamins and supplements; so instead of helping the issue, we are instead clogging the channels further and creating more toxins in our system.
+A common (and expensive) mistake is relying on vitamins and supplements to get your daily nutrients.
+I have seen clients who take more than 30 supplements a day, and yet they are still suffering from a wide range of health issues.
+This is because our digestion is not strong enough to process all of these vitamins and supplements; instead of helping the issue, you are clogging the channels further and creating more toxins in your system.

-In order to ensure we are getting our full range of nutrients and absorbing them, it is always best to go with colorful, whole food options.
-This means you will have to get your fruit and veggies in each and everyday, along with easy to absorb, nutrient dense options such as bone broth, meat broth, whole grains, legumes, and other healthy (preferably fresh, home-cooked) food types.
-Also remember that the darker the color, the stronger the antioxidant potency will be.
-Think beets, dark leafy greens, blueberries, black grapes, carrots, sweet potatoes, red peppers and other beautiful treats from Mother Nature.
+In order to ensure you are getting your full range of nutrients and absorbing them properly, it is always best to go with colorful, whole food options.
+This means you will want to eat real fruits and vegetables, along with easy to digest options such as bone broth, meat broth, whole grains, legumes, and other healthy (preferably fresh, home-cooked) food types.
+Also, remember that the darker the color, the stronger the antioxidant potency.
+Think beets, dark leafy greens, blueberries, black grapes, carrots, sweet potatoes, red peppers, and other beautiful treats from Mother Nature.

 4. Take a digestive aid before each meal.

-When the digestion is in a weakened state, we not only need to change our diet and eat healthier, but we should also focus on some ways to rev up our fire during the healing process.
+When your digestion is in a weakened state, you not only need to change our diet and eat healthier but also focus on ways to rev up your fire during the healing process.
 Remember that even healthy foods can cause disruption if you are not digesting and absorbing them properly.

-Therefore it will be essential to simultaneously take some digestive aids, preferably directly before each meal (this helps to prepare the digestion for the food to come).
-Some great options are the Digestive Tonic Tincture, the Agni Elixir, or a Digestive Honey Infusion.
+Therefore, it will be essential to simultaneously take some digestive aids, preferably directly before each meal (this helps to prepare the digestion for the food to come).

 5. Fast one day a week.

 If there are clear signs that your digestion and metabolism are not quite up to speed, a great way to give them a bit of a rest is to apply a fast one day each week for several weeks, depending on the severity of the issue.
-Ideally you will also be choosing the same day each week to keep some consistency in the program.
-This should be planned ahead of time and set to a day that you do not have work, travel or any strenuous activities happening.
+Ideally, you will also be choosing the same day each week to keep some consistency in the program.
+This should be planned ahead of time and set to a day that you do not have work, travel, or any strenuous activities planned.

-Once you plan out the day that works for you, then you can plan out the fast itself.
-The best fast for increasing the digestion in the warmer seasons will be to eat a small bowl of papaya for each “meal”, but nothing else.
-During the colder months this should be switched to mung (moong) broth made with some ginger and digestive spices.
-Warm to hot water should be taken often between “meals”, but teas, juices, and all other fluids should be avoided.
+Once you determine the day that works for you, then you can plan out the fast itself.
+The best fast for increasing the digestion in the warmer seasons will be to eat a small bowl of papaya for each “meal” and nothing else.
+During the colder months, this should be switched to mung (moong) broth made with some ginger and digestive spices.
+Warm to hot water should be taken often between “meals,” but teas, juices, and all other fluids should be avoided.

 7. Spice up your meals.

 Another great way to make your food more digestible and nutrients more absorbable is to add some warming, digestive spices to your meals.
-The best options are ginger, turmeric, fennel, coriander, cumin, brown mustard seed, fenugreek, cinnamon, cardamom, cloves and ajwain.
-You can also purchase a tasty spice blend such as the Agni Churna or Ayurvedic Breakfast Spices, both of which are specific for igniting the digestion and promoting absorption of nutrients.
+The best options are ginger, turmeric, fennel, coriander, cumin, brown mustard seed, fenugreek, cinnamon, cardamom, cloves, and ajwain.

 8. Drink a digestive tea between meals.

-As we continue with the theme of revving up our fire, here is another common Ayurvedic remedy for this.
-Taking in a digestion enhancing tea between meals will help you to process through the previous meal while also preparing the gut for the next.
+As we continue with the theme of revving up your fire, here is another common Ayurvedic remedy for this.
+Taking in a digestion-enhancing tea between meals will help you to process through the previous meal while also preparing the gut for the next.
 This should become a daily habit for the most noticeable results, especially if your malabsorption is a chronic issue.

-The simplest and most classical digestive tea is the age old ginger tea with lemon and honey (click here for a recipe).
+The simplest and most classical digestive tea is the age-old ginger tea with lemon and honey.
 Other effective options include:

 9. Reduce the stress in your life.

-A huge cause of digestive issues involves too much daily stress.
-Stress not only causes hormonal imbalances (hormones regulate our digestion) and weight gain around the mid-section (which creates a sluggish metabolism), but also causes constriction throughout the entire body including the GI tract.
+A huge cause of digestive issues involves too much stress.
+Stress not only causes hormonal imbalances (hormones regulate our digestion) and weight gain around the mid-section (which creates a sluggish metabolism), it also causes constriction throughout the entire body including the GI tract.

-You can picture the GI tract, as a canal where food and fluids are taken from one place to another.
-When we constrict this area, this canal becomes obstructed, and things begin to back up.
-This backing up of food matter creates indigestion, fermentation and leads to toxic accumulation.
-The toxins further clog the channels and creates more pathology and chaos on the GI tract.
+You can picture the GI tract as a canal where food and fluids are taken from one location to another.
+When we constrict this area, the canal becomes obstructed and things begin to back up.
+This backing up of food matter creates indigestion, fermentation, and leads to toxic accumulation.
+The toxins further clog the channels and create more pathology and chaos in the GI tract.

-So the more we can let things go and take some deep breaths throughout the day, the more space we will create in our system and the more freely our food will be able to flow through.
-If you are dealing with a lot of stress in your job, relationship or simply in life, it will be essential to focus on reducing the stress levels on a daily basis by performing some necessary self-care techniques.
+So, the more we can let things go and take some deep breaths throughout the day, the more space we will create in our system and the more freely our food will be able to flow through.
+If you’re dealing with a lot of stress in your job, relationship, or life, it is essential that you focus on reducing stress levels on a daily basis by performing some necessary self-care techniques.